 More accurate detection: By minimizing the impact of overlapping breast tissue, 3-D mammography can make a tumor easier to see.
 Seeing a 3-D image has helped doctors find more cancers than with 2-D images alone.

-Fewer call backs: The improved accuracy in diagnosing abnormal structures offered by a 3-D view of the breast decreased the number of unnecessary callbacks to women for additional scans and biopsies.
+Fewer call backs: The improved accuracy of 3-D imaging in addition to mammography decreases the number of unnecessary callbacks to women for additional scans and biopsies.

-Better detection in dense breasts: Dense breast tissue, often found in younger women, can cause shadowing due to overlapping tissue and hide cancerous tumors.
+Better detection in dense breasts: Dense breast tissue, often found in younger women, may obscure a breast cancer due to overlapping tissue.
 3-D mammography offers multiple angled views, providing a thorough look at the breast tissue.

-Safe: The procedure is performed along with a 2-D mammogram, so there is a minimal amount of additional radiation.
-This is still well below the FDA-regulated limit for mammography.
+Safe: The procedure is performed along with a 2-D mammogram, and the minimal amount of additional radiation is well below the FDA-regulated limit for mammography.